The Independent Worker's Guide to Vision Insurance

 If you know you'll be needing a new pair of glasses in the near future, or if you've been considering getting contacts, it might be worth it to look into vision insurance.

 Vision insurance is an entirely separate plan from a health or dental plan, and it's designed to reduce your costs associated with routine eye exams and prescription eyewear, as well as other necessary care that might come up.
 Considering 66 percent of American adults need vision correction, this can really pay off.

-In this guide, we'll answer some common questions about vision insurance to ensure you feel more comfortable before diving into your vision insurance options!
+In this guide, we'll answer some common questions about vision insurance to ensure you feel more comfortable before diving into your options!

 Scheduling regular eye exams helps your doctor identify vision correction needs and early stages of eye diseases.
-Vision insurance reduces the cost of regular eye exams, saves you money on vision correction, and it can alleviate some of the costs associated with procedures.
+Vision plans help reduce the cost of regular eye exams, save you money on vision correction, and it can alleviate some of the costs associated with procedures.

-Stride is now offering an exclusive vision plan administered by VSP for just $9.12/month.
+Stride is now offering an exclusive vision plan for just $9.12/month.
 Sounds too good to be true, right?
 Check it out here!

 No wait times — start using your plan today!